Download our free ebook: 16 Rules for Living with Less

 And then, six months into the experiment, something unfortunate happened: I spilled tea all over my computer.
 It wouldn’t power on.
 It was ruined.
 Thankfully, my first thought was not, I guess I’ll go buy another computer.
 Instead, my first thought was, How can I live without this item?

 I went the next several weeks without a computer.
 I wrote essays longhand on yellow legal pads.
 I wrote fiction by hand, and it looked like the musings of a madman.
-I accessed the Internet at libraries, at friends’ houses—anywhere except my tea-soaked Macbook.
+I accessed the Internet at libraries, at friends’ houses—anywhere except my tea-soaked MacBook.

 After a few weeks, Ryan offered to give me a new laptop for my 30th birthday—an offer I turned down because I felt it was cheating.
 So I soldiered on, computerless for several more weeks.